eigenent/payload/README.md

 ----------
 ##### Further reading

-For further reading into the nitty gritty of the design as well as other aspects of the mission head to [insert spacedot gitlab link].
+For further reading into the nitty gritty of the design as well as other aspects of the mission head to [AcubeSAT gitlab](https://gitlab.com/acubesat).
 There you can find public documents containing mechanical drawings, CADs, FEM models, as well as analysis and test results, reports and more.